-This is a guest post by Startupr
+This was a guest post by Startupr, and has been updated.

 As a top financial hub for many entrepreneurs, Hong Kong is one of the most competitive economies in the Asia-Pacific region and ranks 6th in the World Economic Forum’s Competitiveness Index.
 Hong Kong is also governed by a reputable, regulated international jurisdiction where business is booming.